holgerjs/az-sdk-py-samples/py-how-to-get-a-list-of-azure-services-from-pricing-api.md

-# How to retrieve the list of available services from the Azure Retail Rates Prices API
+# How to retrieve a list of available services from the Azure Retail Rates Prices API

 ## Introduction